25 July, 2019

 To learn more about the benefits of software development outsourcing, read a selection of our previous articles.
 You can find out why Nordic companies love outsourcing, learning more about the so-called nearshoring.
 You may also want to read about the possible risks of outsourcing and how to avoid them.
 Last but not least, if you’re running a team of developers in-house, you should definitely read the protips from our CTO, Marek, on preparing your in-house developers for collaboration with a remote team.

-How to find a PHP programmer – tools
+How to find a PHP developer – tools

 Whatever choice you make when it comes to recruitment methods, there are a couple of tools you may find interesting.